 Dr. Miller is an expert in the treatment of stress management, adolescent depression, suicide and self-injury, borderline personality disorder, as well as Dialectical Behavior Therapy (DBT).
 He received his B.A. from the University of Michigan in Ann Arbor and his doctorate in clinical psychology from the Ferkauf Graduate School of Psychology of Yeshiva University.
 Beginning in 1995, he headed clinical-research teams adapting DBT for outpatient suicidal multi-problem adolescents as well as contributing to the adaptation of DBT for other populations and settings including schools.
 He has received federal, state, and private funding for his research and has been an invited member of NIMH (National Institute of Mental Health) consensus meetings regarding adolescent suicide.
-He has authored or co-authored over 90 peer-reviewed journal articles and book chapters, and has co-authored, Dialectical Behavior Therapy with Suicidal Adolescents (2007), DBT Skills Training with Adolescents (2015), and DBT Skills in Schools: The Skills Training for Emotional Problem-Solving for Adolescents (STEPS-A) (2016).
+He has authored and co-authored over 100 peer-reviewed journal articles and book chapters.
+In addition Dr. Miller has co-authored four books, including the three leading textbooks on DBT with adolescents, titled, “DBT Skills Training with Adolescents (2015), Dialectical Behavior Therapy with Suicidal Adolescents (2007), and DBT Skills in Schools: The Skills Training for Emotional Problem-Solving for Adolescents (STEPS-A) (2016).
 Upon invitation by the American Psychological Association, Dr. Miller developed a psychotherapy training video titled, DBT for Multi-Problem Adolescents (2007).
-In addition, he co-authored a book titled Childhood Maltreatment, Advances in Psychotherapy-Evidence Based Practice (2006).
+The fourth book he co-authored is a book titled Childhood Maltreatment, Advances in Psychotherapy-Evidence Based Practice (2006).

 Dr. Miller has received numerous awards and honors, including the Distinguished Alumnus Award from the Ferkauf Graduate School of Psychology.
-He was nominated and selected to become a Fellow of the American Psychological Association (APA), in both Division 12 (Clinical Psychology) and Division 53 (Clinical Child and Adolescent Psychology) and is a Fellow of the Association of Behavioral and Cognitive Therapies (ABCT), all for his outstanding and enduring contributions to the field.
+He was nominated and selected to become a Fellow of the American Psychological Association (APA), in both Division 12 (Clinical Psychology) and Division 53 (Clinical Child and Adolescent Psychology), as well as a Fellow of the Association of Behavioral and Cognitive Therapies (ABCT), all for his outstanding and enduring contributions to the field.
 He has served on the Board of Directors of APA, Division 12, and is past president of the Clinical Emergencies and Crises section.
-He also served as the 2007 Division 12 Program Chair of the APA Convention.
-In 2002, he received the Service Award from the International Society for the Improvement and Training of DBT(ISITDBT), served as the ISITDBT Conference Chair in 2005 and 2006, and currently serves on its Executive Board.
-In 2008, he received the Lauretta Bender Honored Lecturer Award, in 2013 he received the Rhodes Spirit of Leadership Award.
+Additionally, he also served as the 2007 Division 12 Program Chair of the APA Convention.
+In 2002, Dr. Miller received the Service Award from the International Society for the Improvement and Training of DBT(ISITDBT), served as the ISITDBT Conference Chair in 2005 and 2006, and served on its Executive Board until 2018.
+In 2008, he received the Lauretta Bender Honored Lecturer Award and in 2013 received the Rhodes Spirit of Leadership Award.
 He is an invited member of the International Academy for Suicide Research, a scientific advisory council member of the American Foundation of Suicide Prevention, and a past consultant on the FDA's Suicide Classification Project.
 Dr. Miller also previously served as Associate Editor of the journal, Cognitive and Behavioral Practice (C&BP) and now serves on the Editorial Board.
 He also serves as a reviewer for over a dozen professional journals.
 Furthermore, he is an active member of the Association of Behavioral and Cognitive Therapies(ABCT), a founding member of NYC-CBT, and serves as a scientific advisor to the National Educational Alliance for Borderline Personality Disorder (NEA-BPD).